-There are many ways to approach this classification, and we tried several.
+There are many ways to assign ancestry to DNA segments based on reference data, and we tried several.
 The best-performing option was a well-known classification tool called a support vector machine, or SVM.
-An SVM can "learn" different classifications based on a set of training examples, and then assign new objects to a learned category.
+An SVM can "learn" different ancestry classifications based on a set of training examples and then assign new DNA segments to a learned category.

-In the case of Ancestry Composition, we supply the SVM with strings of DNA and tell it where those strings are from, e.g. "Finland," based on our reference database.
-Then, when we look at the DNA from a customer with unknown ancestry, we can ask the SVM to classify it for us based on the examples it has seen in the past.
+In the case of Ancestry Composition, we train the SVM with reference DNA sequences and tell it which ancestry population those sequences are from.
+Then, when we look at the DNA from a 23andMe customer with unknown ancestry (like you), we can ask the SVM to classify your DNA for us based on the reference datasets.

-We chose SVMs because they performed the best among techniques that we tried.
+We chose an Ancestry Composition algorithm based on SVMs because it performed the best out of all the techniques that we tried.
 SVMs are also very fast, which is critical for a large and growing database.

 Step 3: Smoothing

-The first kind of mistake is an unusual assignment amid a run of similar assignments.
-In the first line above, there's a run of Z's, interrupted by a single X: Z — Z — Z - X - Z. It may have been that that lone X was a close call between X and Z, that went the wrong way.
-But in context, we can see that it probably should have been a Z. The smoother can correct this to Z — Z — Z — Z — Z.
+The first kind of mistake the smoother corrects is an unusual assignment in the middle of a run of similar assignments.
+In the first line above, there's a run of Z's, interrupted by a single Y: Z — Z — Z — Y — Z. It's possible that the lone Y was a close call between Y and Z that went the wrong way.
+If that's the case, then the smoother can correct it to Z — Z — Z — Z — Z.

-This simplified example illustrates the purpose of the smoother.
-With real human data the picture is messier, and the answers are rarely so clean.
-So instead of recording a single population in each window as above, we record the smoother's estimates of the probabilities of each population occurring in each window.
-The following picture should make this more concrete:
+This example illustrates the purpose of the smoother.
+But with real data the picture is much messier, and the answers are rarely so clean.
+So instead of assigning a single ancestry to each window like we did in this example, the smoother estimates the probabilities of each Ancestry Composition population matching each window of DNA.
+The following picture shows a concrete example:

 Step 5: Aggregation & Reporting

-As a last step we summarize the results for display.
-The way we do this is to apply a threshold to the probability plot, like so:
+As a last step, we summarize the results to display them in your Chromosome Painting.
+The way we do this is to apply a threshold to the probability plot: